INSIGHT & PRACTICE

 Dr. Julienne Bower

-Research indicates that Mindfulness may be associated with reduced stress, anxiety, and depressive symptoms, alongside sleep quality in oncology context.
+Research indicates that Mindfulness may be associated with reduced stress and anxiety, alongside sleep quality in oncology context.

 SELF-CARE